wingo/stringrefs/README.md

 At one level, reference-typed strings don't appear have anything to do with the component model.
-Because components are specified to not share anything, even GC-managed data, we don't expect a `stringref` to pass across a component boundary in the zero-copy way that this proposal has as a design goal.
+Because components are specified to not share anything, even GC-managed data, zero-copy communication of reference-typed strings between components is strictly out of scope (though this operation may be zero-copy in practice; see below).

 From the perspective of the component model, reference-typed strings are rather an *intra-component* concern.
 A component may be composed internally of a number of WebAssembly modules, as well as possible host facilities such as JavaScript.
-The zero-copy properties provided by `stringref` apply only to the inter-module, intra-component boundaries of a program.
+The zero-copy properties provided by `stringref` are only assured on to the inter-module, intra-component boundaries of a program.

 That said, strings in the abstract are an important data type, and relate to interface types (a WebAssembly proposal based on the component